LoyolaChicagoBooks/introcs-csharp/rst/dictionarysyntax.rst

 and look up the definition.
 The generalization is to have some piece of data that leads you to (or *maps* to) another piece of data.
 The computer science jargon is that a *key* leads you to a *value*.
-In a normal dictionary, these are likely to both be strings, but in the C# generalization, the possible types of key and value are much more extensive.
+In a normal dictionary, these are both likely to be strings, but in the C# generalization, the possible types of key and value are much more extensive.
-Hence the generic ``Dictionary`` type must specify a type for the key and a type for the value.
+Hence the generic ``Dictionary`` type requires you to specify both a type for the key and a type for the value.

 We can initialize an English-Spanish dictionary ``e2sp`` with ::